 HS = High Shoulder.
 This is considered a normal level for wines 20 years or older

 MS = Mid-Shoulder.
 This level suggests usually some deterioration of the cork and therefore some variation and is usual for bottles 50 years or older.
 This is a high-risk category and should be valued accordingly if you are planning to drink this wine as opposed to obtaining it as a collectible.

 LS = Low Shoulder.
 A highly risky proposition for any age and values should be significantly lower to account for the risk.

 BS = Bottom Shoulder.
 Possibly a very interesting and rare wine with a low estimate.

 You will find the ullage level defined in the lot description, for example: (u.
 3hs) means 3 bottles ullaged to high shoulder.
-For Burgundy, German and other wines in bottles with sloping necks the ullage is shown in centimetres, measured from the base of the cork.
+For Burgundy, German and other wines in bottles with sloping necks the ullage are shown in centimeters, measured from the base of the cork.
 Example: (u.
 2x5cm) means 2 bottles ullaged 5 centimetres.

 Similar to art, the provenance of a wine is a combination of its purchase and storage history.
 Some auction houses provide verified provenance guarantee or they might check the provenance of the bottle by sending an expert.
 Sometimes you will see a “Sample Tested” mark, which is the utmost guarantee about a bottle and also provides definitive taste description.

 3. Number of Bottles:

 There is only a small chance of finding someone willing to buy a single bottle of wine unless it is a highly interesting and rare example.
 If you have only one insignificant bottle of wine, it is best to prepare a nice dinner and enjoy it.